Samsung's Cheapest Galaxy Phones Reviewed: Under-$200 Phones Can Do a Lot

-Samsung's Galaxy S phones get attention for their premium design and features, but those bigger screens and multiple cameras do not come cheap.
-Samsung has been bringing similar features and designs to its Galaxy A series, which includes phones priced as low as $130.
-Between supply chain constraints and economic hardships brought on by the pandemic, low-cost phones have become particularly important.
-Even the cheapest phones should allow you to keep up with the news, join video calls, take clear photos and play mobile games.
+Samsung's Galaxy S22 and other Galaxy S phones entice buyers with their premium design and features, but those larger screens and multiple cameras do not come cheap.
+Luckily, Samsung has brought similar features and designs to its Galaxy A series, which includes phones priced as low as $130.
+Between supply chain constraints and economic hardships brought on by the pandemic, low-cost phones have become particularly important: Even the cheapest phones should allow you to keep up with the news, join video calls, take clear photos and play games.

 Even Samsung's cheapest phones, which I've been testing for months, can handle these basic but necessary tasks.
 The Galaxy A02S ($130, £139, roughly AU$245), A03S ($160) and A12 ($180) can easily load webpages, stream music, play YouTube videos and take video calls, even despite using lower-powered processors than Samsung's midrange and high-end phones.
 The phones' 6.5-inch screens, capped at 720p resolution, are clear and large enough to run apps and multitask for the most part.
 But there are some limitations, depending on the device, particularly when it comes to performance and camera quality.